kostya1998/music-app-server/README.md

 It is a music platform server built using the NestJS framework and TypeScript.
 MongoDB as a database.
 The application frontend can be downloaded from this link https://github.com/kostya1998/frontend-SSR-music-platform.
 This is a scalable server-side API for interacting with and processing audio tracks, albums, and comments.
 The server consists of separate modules, each of which interacts with a specific entity, which allows you to further expand the application.
 You can learn more about the architecture on the official website https://nestjs.com/

+### Database

+Remote MongoDB database. to connect the database, you need to go to the official website https://www.mongodb.com/docs/atlas/tutorial/deploy-free-tier-cluster/ register, create a free classter.

 ## Installation

 1. Clone the repository from GitHub: `git clone https://github.com/kostya1998/server-music-platform.git`.